 The CIT base should be calculated by modifying the accounting pre-tax profit by adjustments and deductions as provided by the CDTA.
 See Minimum tax base in the Taxes on corporate income section.

 Capital gains (losses) are treated as ordinary income (losses) for tax purposes.
 In general, gain on the sale of assets is equal to the sales revenue reduced by the tax book value of the assets for CIT purposes.

 If a participation is registered within 75 days, or a certain intangible asset is registered within 60 days, of the acquisition with the tax authority and held continuously for at least one year, capital gains arising from the alienation or contribution in kind of the participation, or the intangible asset, are generally exempt from CIT.

 For participation exemption purposes, no minimum quota requirement is determined by law.
-Shareholdings in CFCs cannot benefit from the Hungarian participation exemption regime.
+Shareholdings in controlled foreign companies (CFCs) cannot benefit from the Hungarian participation exemption regime.

 Except in the case of CFCs (see the Group taxation section), dividends received and accounted for as financial income in the given tax year are tax-free, provided that certain conditions are met.
 Starting from 1 January 2021, the dividend received from a CFC is also exempted to the extent it is associated with genuine arrangements carried out by the CFC.

 No specific provision exists in Hungary for interest income; consequently, interest income is taxable for CIT purposes.

 The IP regime has changed in Hungary.
 In the transition period, both the old and new regime may be applicable, as follows:

 - The old regime is applicable to IP acquired or produced till 1 January 2016.

 - The new regime is applicable to IP acquired or produced after 30 June 2016.